loubnablt/the-canadian-cropland-dataset/content/website_content.md

 We present two classification experiments performed using the 2019 version of the dataset to infer the main crop types present in each image.
 In the first experiment, *static classification*, we treated each individual image as a training instance (static image classification).
 In the second experiment, *dynamic classification* we explored the use of a temporal image series as an input.

+Add Figure figures/classification_experiments.png

-Results for both experiments are figured below.
+Tables showing results for both experiments are figured below.

 ### Static Classification